vatpac-technology/sops/docs/client/maestro.md

 ### Speed Control

-Instruct all aircraft subject to delay to cross the feeder fix at:

-- 250 kt for jets
-- 210 kt for props
+TODO: When **no `+` symbol** is present, the aircraft should be instructed to cross the feeder fix at 250 kts for jets, 210 kts for turboprops, and profile speed for all other props.

 Aircraft with the [profile speed indicator](#the-timeline) should be instructed to cross the feeder fix at profile speed.